emmamoran123/atmotrack/PRD_Final.md

 - **Interprets symptom entries** and returns short, non-diagnostic explanations (e.g., “Symptoms consistent with delayed gastric emptying: consider smaller, lower-fat meals”).
 - **Produces motility-style insights** from dummy sensor values (for demo purposes).

-**Inputs:** latest symptom controls (sliders/chips/radios), latest dosing entry, optional free-text question.
+**Inputs:** latest symptom entries, latest dosing entry, optional free-text question.
 **Outputs:** structured meal plan text (meals + calories/grocery list), short guidance sentences, and educational reminders.

 **Model & Tooling:** Gemini model via **Google AI Studio** (prompt-driven; no custom backend).
-The app integrates AI responses produced in AI Studio and surfaces them in the Meal Plan and Insights pages.
+The app shows the text the AI returns in the Meal Plan and Insights pages.

 **Guardrails / Constraints:**
-- The AI is constrained to **educational guidance only** (explicit instructions in prompts to avoid diagnosis or dose change instructions).
+- The AI is limited to **educational guidance only** and does not give diagnosis or dose change instructions.
-- The UI displays a safety disclaimer and encourages users to consult clinicians for serious symptoms.
+- The app displays a safety disclaimer and encourages users to consult clinicians for serious symptoms.
-- No patient-identifying data is exported or shared by the prototype.
+- No patient-identifying data is shared or exported by the prototype.

 ---

 ## 4. Technical Architecture

 **Frontend**
-- React app (single-page multi-tab navigation using components: `Home`, `MealPlan`, `Dosing`, `SymptomLog`, `MotilityInsights`, `About`).
+- React app with multiple tabs (`Home`, `MealPlan`, `Dosing`, `SymptomLog`, `MotilityInsights`, `About`).
-- State: `symptomLogs` and `doseLogs` are stored in React state (session).
-No database.
+- The app temporarily stores symptom and dose entries while it’s open.
+There’s no database yet.

 **Backend**
 - None for this prototype.
-AI inference is done via Google AI Studio (Gemini) outside the app; integration is prompt/response oriented.
+The app sends instructions to Google AI Studio, and the AI returns text that the app displays.

 **Data Flow:**
-User interacts with UI (sliders/radios/dose form) → App collects latest values in React state →
+User interacts with UI (sliders, radios, dose form) → app collects latest values → sends to AI → AI returns text → app shows output to the user.
-App constructs prompt (or uses saved AI Studio response) → Gemini returns text (meal plan / insight) →
-App displays structured output to user

 ---